evenmillz/r-challenges/README.md

 A k-nearest neighbors (k = 3) classifier trained on the `iris` dataset.
 Data was split 70/30 to simulate learning on limited experience.

-**Why symbolic?** Each "species" is a stand-in for symbolic twin identities — subtle differences that still carry power.
+**Why symbolic?** Each "species" is a stand-in for symbolic twin identities (i.e, subtle differences that still carry power).

 ---